 While it may take some time to achieve a completely normal sleep pattern, most individuals see an improvement within four to five weeks, and the results are usually long-lasting.

-Stress is one of the most common underlying causes of insomnia, and unhealthy levels of stress also increase the risk of relapse after addiction treatment.
+Stress is one of the most common underlying causes of insomnia, and unhealthy levels of stress also increase the risk of relapse after substance abuse treatment.
 Chronic worrying about health, work, relationships and other matters affects us physically by causing the release of stress hormones that increase heart rate, body temperature and muscle tension.
 Unfortunately, this heightened state of arousal can make sleep difficult, if not impossible.

 Making matters worse, many people also tend to ruminate over their inability to sleep.
 They may even develop a fear of being unable to sleep that exacerbates the problem, creating a vicious cycle that contributes to long-term insomnia.